UniMath/agda-unimath/src/foundation/pairs-of-distinct-elements.lagda.md

----
-title: Pairs of distinct elements
+#  Pairs of distinct elements
----

 ```agda
 module foundation.pairs-of-distinct-elements where